 Weaning A 1 Year Old From Breastfeeding

-For a quick weaning, I’d suggest you talk seriously to your sister or anyone else that your son feels safe with.
-If there is any chance that another person can stay over night even for a few days and completely take care of your son at night, you are likely to have quick results.
+For quick weaning, I’d suggest you talk seriously to your sister or anyone else that your son feels safe with.
+If there is any chance that another person can stay overnight even for a few days and completely take care of your son at night, you are likely to have quick results.
 I’ve done that with both our kids and I know many other parents that have been successful with this too.

 So if you can; get help!

 If having someone else helping out at night is out of the question, you might have to be a bit tougher with your boy and simply not let him have the breast, at least at night.

 Make up your mind on what is most important for you – maybe you can accept him feeding in the morning and evening but not at night?
 Or maybe you’ve had it completely?
 Some moms have been successful with offering water in a bottle at night instead, and to their great surprise, the baby has accepted it.

 It might be a struggle, though, and for your own sake you should probably try to plan the weaning to a weekend and maybe ask someone else to take care of your son for an hour or so during the day, so that you can rest if the night was tough.